-PHYS 3820 Computational Physics 3-0-3 Prerequisites: PHYS 2212K and MATH 2263.
-Topics include formulation of equations describing physical systems and the use of computers to solve them, computer simulations of physical systems, the use of computers to acquire and analyze data, and graphical methods of displaying data.
+reconstruction of equations describing physical systems and the use of computers to solve them, computer simulations of physical systems, the use of computers to acquire and analyze data, and graphical methods of displaying data.
 PHYS 4040 Experimental Physics 2-4-4 Prerequisite: PHYS 2212K.
 A lecture-laboratory course devoted to techniques of research in experimental physics.
 Topics include treatment of data, vacuum techniques, magnetic devices, preparation and manipulation of beams of particles, and radioactivity.
 A number of modern physics experiments are studied and performed.
-PHYS 4111-4112 Theoretical Mechanics I, II 3-0-3 each Prerequisite: MATH 2263 and PHYS 2211K.
-Topics include Newtonian mechanics, conservation laws, Lagrange's equations, and relativity.
-PHYS 4211-4212 Electromagnetism I, II 3-0-3 each Prerequisite for PHYS 4211: PHYS 2212K, MATH 2263.
-Prerequisite for PHYS 4212: PHYS 4211.
-Topics include electrostatics, magnetostatics, time varying electric and magnetic fields, Maxwell's equations, and propagation of electromagnetic waves.
+PHYS 4111-4112 Theoretical Mechanics I 3-0-3 Prerequisite: MATH 2263; PHYS 2212K with a grade of "C" or better.
+Topics include Newtonian mechanics, conservation laws, simple harmonic motion, and Lagrange's equations.
+PHYS 4112 Theoretical Mechanics II3-0-3 Prerequisite: PHYS 4211 with a grade of "C" or better.
+Topics include Newtonian mechanics, rotational motion, waves, relativity, and Hamiltonian formalism.
+PHYS 4211 Electromagnetism I 3-0-3 Prerequisite: MATH 2263.
+Topics include electrostatics, magnetostatics, charge distributions, and Maxwell's equations in differential form.
+PHYS 4212 Electromagnetism II 3-0-3 Prerequisite: PHYS 4211 with a grade of "C" or better.
+Topics include electrodynamics, time varying electric and magnetic fields, and propagation of electromagnetic waves.
 PHYS 4310 Statistical Physics 3-0-3 Prerequisite: MATH 2263, PHYS 2211K.
 A study of kinetic theory and statistical mechanics with a brief treatment of classical thermodynamics.
-PHYS 4411-4412 Modern Physics, I, II 3-0-3 each Co-requisite for PHYS 4411: PHYS 4111; Prerequisite for PHYS 4412: PHYS 4411.
-An introduction to twentieth-century physics with the emphasis on quantum mechanics and its applications to atomic and nuclear structure, and to solid state physics.
-Both wave and matrix formalisms are developed, along with their experimental implications.
-PHYS 4501-4502 Capstone Seminar I, II 1-0-1 or 2-0-2 Prerequisite: Senior standing.
+PHYS 4411 Quantum Mechanics I 3-0-3 Prerequisites: PHYS 2212K and MATH 2263.
+Pre- or Co-requisite: PHYS 4111.
+Topics include the wave-particle duality of light and matter, Schrödinger's equation, and time-independent solutions to Schrödinger's equation.
+Dirac notation and matrix formalism are introduced.
+PHYS 4412 Quantum Mechanics II 3-0-3 Co-requisite: PHYS 4111.
+Topics include angular momentum and spin operators, timeindependent perturbation theory, and the WKB approximation.
+PHYS 4501 Capstone Seminar I 2-0-2 Prerequisite: Senior standing.
 A study of current developments in the fields of physics.
-Written and oral presentations will be required of all students.
+Oral presentations will be required of all students and will be based on recent research articles in physics and related journals.
+PHYS 4502 Capstone Seminar II 2-0-2 Prerequisite: Senior standing.
+A study of current developments in the fields of physics.
+Students do in-depth research in a speciality area, culminating in an oral presentation to the department.
 PHYS 4800 Internship in Physics 0-6-3 to 0-12-6 Active participation in research in physics or in a field of science closely allied with physics, such as biophysics.
 A daily log of activities, a report on the work done, and a research paper relating the work done to the field of physics are required.
 PHYS 4900 Special Topics in Physics 1-0-1 to 4-4-6 Prerequisite: Consent of advisor and instructor, and at least junior standing.
 Topics to be assigned by instructor; may be taken more than once if topics are different, up to a total of 6 credit hours.
-PHYS 4950 Directed Study in Physics 1-0-1 to 4-4-6 Prerequisite: At least Junior standing; permission of advisor, instructor, and department head.
-Study in area or subject not normally found in established courses offered by the department; may also allow student to explore in more detail and/or depth an area or subject covered by the department in physics.
-Up to a maximum of 12 credit hours.